-Horticulture: Plant Propagation and Production - Career Studies Certificate (010)
+Horticulture: Greenhouse Management -- Career Studies Certificate (221-335-10)

-Purpose This curriculum is designed to prepare students for entry-level positions in greenhouse, nursery, and garden center businesses, and to upgrade the skills of those currently employed in the industry.
-All of the courses offered in this program can be applied to the AAS degree in Horticulture Technology (Interior Landscaping/Floriculture option).

-Occupational objective Assistant grower, wholesale and retail salesperson, production technician.

-Student must meet the general requirements for admission to the College.
+· · ····· · · · · · · · · · · · · · · Purpose This curriculum is designed to prepare students for entry-level positions in greenhouse, nursery, and garden center businesses, and to upgrade the skills of those currently employed in the industry.
+All of the courses offered in this program can be applied to the AAS degree in Horticulture Technology, Floral Design and Marketing HRT 115 HRT 121 HRT 205 HRT 207 HRT 285 E Total Minimum Cred To be selected with de 3 3 3 3 3 3 18 Specialization.
+1 - Occupational objective Assistant grower, Suggested Course Sequence wholesale and retail salesperson, production technician.
+Curriculum admission guidelines Applicants must meet the general Fall HRT 115 (fall only) HRT 207 (fall only) Horticultural Elective Spring HRT 121 (spring only) HRT 205 (spring only) HRT 285 (spring only)

-Curriculum and Other Requirements

-Plant Propagation 3

-Greenhouse Crop Production 3

-Soils 3

-Plant Pest Management 3

-Management of a Horticulture Business 3

-Horticultural Elective 3

-Total Minimum Credits for Certificate

-Plant Propagation Greenhouse Crop Production Soils Plant Pest Management Management of a Horticulture Business Horticultural Elective

-1 To be selected with departmental approval

-Fall Spring

-HRT 115 (fall only) HRT 121 (spring only)

-HRT 207 (fall only) HRT 205 (spring only)

-Horticultural Elective HRT 285 (spring only)

-Horticulture: Urban Tree Management
+Horticulture: Urban Tree Management -